 If the prospect of having to pay extra to unlock full version software is putting you off the DDJ-400 could be a good alternative.
 Modeled after Pioneer’s higher-end line it offers plenty of features and full version software.

 Read our full Pioneer DDJ 400 review for more detailed information.

 Pioneer DDJ 400

-If the extra bells and whistles of the drum machine is a feature you are not excited about the Mixtrack Pro 3 is another solid Serato controller.
+If the extra bells and whistles of the drum machine are a feature you are not excited about the Mixtrack Pro FX is another solid Serato controller.

 - Very long pitch faders for beatmatching.